MLS SuperDraft

 The MLS SuperDraft is an annual college draft for teams of Major League Soccer in the United States and Canada in which MLS clubs take turns selecting from a pool of eligible amateur players.
 These drafted players usually come from university teams competing in the National Collegiate Athletic Association (NCAA).
-It takes place in January and is used by teams to select players who have graduated from college or otherwise been signed by the league.
+It takes place in December or January and is used by teams to select players who have graduated from college or otherwise been signed by the league.
 The SuperDraft was first instituted in 2000, as a combination of the MLS College Draft, in which players having graduated from college were selected, and the MLS Supplemental Draft, in which all other players were chosen.
 The draft is divided into three rounds in which each club has a selection, the order of which is determined by a combination of the teams' playoff and regular season positions, with the last placed team (or expansion teams) getting the first pick.